ucsdsysnet/Rosebud/README.md

 *	<ins>rvfw.c/h</ins> is used to program memory of RPUs (similar to a firmware loader)
 *	<ins>rpu.c/h</ins> has functions to talk to each RPU during runtime
 *	<ins>pr_reload.c</ins> has the functionality to use MCAP and reload a RPU.
-*	<ins>timespec.c/h</ins> is for Linux’s timespec structure
+*	<ins>timespec.c/h</ins> is for Linux's timespec structure
 *	<ins>Makefile</ins> generates the binaries for this files.
 (Just do Make)

 <ins>Perf.c</ins> monitors the state of the RPUs during run, and </ins>dump.c dumps the state of the RPUs.
 For example they print out how many packets and bytes were communicated per core and in the scheduler, or if some debug bits were set or core sent some debug messages.
-Note that a full-fledged debugging infra between the cores and scheduler and host is baked into Rosebud’s design.
+Note that a full-fledged debugging infra between the cores and scheduler and host is baked into Rosebud's design.
 For example you can interrupt the cores in case of hang and send them 64-bit messages in case the data channel is stuck.
 The <ins>pr_reload</ins> code also uses the evict interrupt as an example.

 The Makefile can used to run other tests, and it gets parameters for how many cores to be enabled and programmed (*ENABLE*), and how many cores to receive packets (*RECV*). *ENABLE* and *RECV* are in one-hot representation. *DEBUG* sets which debug register to be monitored, *DEV* sets the desired card (e.g., if more than one is used), and *TEST* sets the program to be loaded. *OUT_FILE* sets the name of output csv log file.
 As an example and to run our tests, ```make do``` runs the scripts in order: compile the program, firmware load, and start the monitoring process.
 Finally, The *run_latency* script is used for our latency measurement which uses tcpdump and runs the code for different packet sizes.